 Technical services and assistance are available to the League’s member communities, including diagnostic community audits and prescriptive consulting.
 We will provide assistance in implementing your strategy, help identify grants and funding, and offer other useful information.
 The League also works to identify solutions and best practices in these eight asset areas, and offers samples, models, and tool kits aimed at inspiring local leaders to learn from the successes of other communities in Michigan and around the globe.

-We intend the Placemaking blog, the League’s Twitter and the League’s Facebook page to inspire Michigan residents in all sectors of society to participate in our mission.
+We intend this site, the League’s Twitter and the League’s Facebook page to inspire Michigan residents in all sectors of society to participate in our mission.
 We are listening to your feedback.
-Click here for a PDF of the 21c3 brochure.
+21st Century Communities brochure

 The League feels so strongly about the 21c3 program and related assets, that we published a book about placemaking as an economic development tool.
 Learn more about The Economics of Place: The Value of Building Communities Around People here and on a blog by League CEO Dan Gilmartin here.
 You can also order it here on Amazon.com.

 Experts from around the world agree that investing in communities is one of the most critical elements of any long-term economic development strategy.
 We believe this is especially true in Michigan, and that “place” matters more than ever.